housecurve/housecurve.github.io/docs/usage/connecting.md

 **Note - AirPlay v1 was broken in iOS-18.4.x, this prevented HouseCurve from connecting to AirPlay devices.
 This issue was resolved in iOS 18.5**

-If you encounter problems with wireless connections, try a wired connection or externally played sweeps.
+If you encounter problems with wireless connections, try a wired connection or external stimulus.

 ## Wired